Feature image from ITPANDME

-I have since, brought them for friends and family as Christmas presents, baby shower gifts, birthday presents and when a friend seems like they needs a bit of love.
+I have since, brought them for friends and family as Christmas presents, baby shower gifts, birthday presents and when a friend seems like they need a bit of love.
 Moleskine Journals are very trendy at the moment and therefore tend to be a little expensive.
-I have brought a few from bespoke Sydney bookstores, but they are also for sale online from Amazon at a lot cheaper price.
+I bought a few from independent Sydney bookstores, but they are also for sale online from Amazon at a lot cheaper price.

 So here is how I use my Wellness Journal

 Before then, I had not been keeping any records of my health or platelet levels.
 I now call my Wellness Journal ‘My ITP Diary’ and it is my way of keeping all my medical bits together.
 Since I started using it, I take it to every appointment and my doctors now joke about my little black book.
 The journal is divided into a number of sections ready for you to fill and customise to your needs.

 1. The Personal Goals Section